catamphetamine/anychan/docs/themes/variables.md

 All variables listed here have their default values — see [style-variables.css](https://github.com/catamphetamine/captchan/blob/master/src/styles/style-variables.css).
 If a variable isn't there then it's in the [style-variables.css](https://github.com/catamphetamine/webapp-frontend/blob/master/src/styles/style-variables.css) of the parent project.

+"Light" mode should be styled via `.light` CSS selector and "Dark" mode should be styled via `.dark` CSS selector.
+Both can be styled via `:root` CSS selector.

+## Colors

+There're three main colors in the palette: "black", "white" and "color".

+* "Black" is for text, and for "Dark Mode" it's actually "white", so semantically it's called `--Content-color`.

+* "White" is for text background, and for "Dark Mode" it's actually "black", so semantically it's called `--Content-backgroundColor`.

+* "Color" is about bringing some color, and it's usually a "branding" color: sky blue for Twitter, dark blue for Facebook, red for YouTube, etc. In order to differentiate the "color" from the other colors it's called `--base-color`.

+Each color can have variations: from `100` for the "lightest" one to `900` for the "darkest" one.
+The meaning of "lightest" and "darkest" depends on the context.
+For example, for `--Content-color` "lightest" means the lightest in "Light Mode" and the darkest in "Dark Mode".
+And for `--base-color` regardless of "Light Mode" or "Dark Mode" "lightest" means the lightest and "darkest" means the darkest.

+See [this article](https://refactoringui.com/previews/building-your-color-palette) for more details on building a color palette.

+## Base color

+* All variations of `--base-color`: from `--base-color-100` for the lightest one to `--base-color-900` for the darkest one.
+See [this article](https://refactoringui.com/previews/building-your-color-palette) for more details on building a color palette.

 ## Document

 * `--Document-color: black` — Text color on a page.